 - Potentially higher fees for employees—There is no cost to employers to offer Illinois Secure Choice; however, employees do pay approximately $0.75 per year for every $100 in their account, depending upon their investments.
 While different 401(k) plans charge different fees, some plans have lower employee fees.
 Fees are a big consideration because they can erode employee savings over time.

 5. Why should I consider a 401(k) plan instead of Illinois Secure Choice?

 For many employers —even very small businesses—a 401(k) plan may be a more attractive option for a variety of reasons.
 As an employer, you have greater flexibility and control over your plan service provider, investments, and features so you can tailor the plan that best meets your company’s needs and objectives.
 Plus, you’ll benefit from:

-- Tax credits—Thanks to the SECURE Act, you can now receive up to $15,000 in tax credits to help defray the start-up costs of your 401(k) plan.
-Plus, if you add an eligible automatic enrollment feature, you could earn an additional $1,500 in tax credits.
+- Tax credits—Thanks to the SECURE Act, you can now receive up to $15,000 in tax credits to help defray the start-up costs of your 401(k) plan over three years.
+Plus, if you add an eligible automatic enrollment feature, you could earn an additional $1,500 in tax credits over three years.
 It’s important to note that the proposed SECURE Act 2.0 may offer even more tax credits.

 - Tax deductions—If you pay for plan expenses like administrative fees, you may be able to claim them as a business tax deduction.

 With a 401(k) plan, your employees may also likely have greater:

 - Choice—You can give employees, regardless of income, the choice of reducing their taxable income now by making pre-tax contributions or making after-tax contributions (or both!)
 Not only that, but employees can contribute to a 401(k) plan and an IRA if they wish—giving them even more opportunity to save for the future they envision.